-HOKA ONE ONE Challenger ATR 3 Review
+HOKA ONE ONE Challenger ATR 4 Review

-RELATED REVIEW: The Best Men's Trail Running Shoes of 2017
+RELATED REVIEW: The Best Trail Running Shoes for Men of 2018

 Our Analysis and Hands-on Test Results

 Compared to the competition, there is no doubt that this shoe is right up there with the best when it comes to foot protection.
 We awarded it 9 out of 10 points, a tie for the highest score with the New Balance Leadville v3 as well as the Brooks Caldera.
 It retains a significantly different feel underfoot than those shoes, however, as they both combine an ample amount of cushioning foam with rock plates and firmer outsoles.
-They offer "hard feeling" protection, whereas the Challenger ATR 3 provides sufficient "soft feel" protection that feels more absorptive and bouncy.
+They offer "hard feeling" protection, whereas the Challenger ATR 4 provides sufficient "soft feel" protection that feels more absorptive and bouncy.

-The rubber outsole on the Challenger ATR 3 covers a relatively small portion of the bottom of the shoe and is made up of patterns of moderately spaced out 4mm deep lugs of different shapes.
+It covers a relatively small portion of the bottom of the shoe and is made up of patterns of moderately spaced out 4mm deep lugs of different shapes.
 We were once again surprised with how good the traction was on this shoe, despite its relatively benign appearance compared to the very aggressive tread pattern on many of the other shoes.

 In our comparative testing, we found this shoe to be about average when it comes to traction.
 It gripped pretty well on grass and dirt, but suffered on dry talus and especially on wet rock.
 In that regard, it performed very similarly to our best overall trail running shoe, the Nike Air Zoom Terra Kiger 4, but was still vastly superior to the super firm outsole of the Brooks Caldera.